 The Jnani is free from apparent bondage of karma as there is no “doership” and therefore remains in wonder and acceptance!

-This is a personal blog site for the journey of knowledge, clearing doubts and contemplating on the path of discovery to the Self.
-The early start was with J. Krishnamurthi’s direct teachings at the deep end of detachment, “Observer /Observed viveka”, recognizing “conditioned minds” of traditions, and evolve to responsible living.
+This blog site relates the spiritual journey of knowledge, clearing doubts and contemplation on the path of discovery to the Self.
+My early start was with J. Krishnamurthi’s direct teachings of “Observer /Observed viveka”, witnessing, recognizing “conditioned minds” of traditions, detachment to them, and evolve to a responsible living.
 This was a great awakening.
 Later, the Art of Living principles of relationships with society, yoga and pranayama, seva and study of some Vedanta texts added more balance to body and mind and yearning for greater truth during the later stages of family life.
 In recent years, with more time and dedication to more traditional study of Vedanta through the Arsha Vidya parampara, a thorough understanding, clarification and absorption has been possible.
-I am deeply grateful to several Gurus and Swamis who have guided my path on this wonderful journey.
-These are highlighted on this site so that their teachings may be of benefit for others too.
+I am deeply grateful to several Gurus and Swamis who have influenced and guided the path on this wonderful journey.
+Their guidance is highlighted on this site so that their teachings may be of benefit for others too.

 Sri Vijay Kapoorji's dedicated weekly classes provide opportunity to students for general Vedanta knowledge in SF Bay area.
 We have grown from his teachings and are grateful for the seva opportunities provided by the Arsha Vidya Center, hosting visiting Swamis Talks and related events.
 See this page.

 Swamini Svatmavidyananda brings a clear, fresh and lively style to the teachings which appeal to broader audiences.
 She is widely recognized as a scholar of Advaita Vedanta and lectures at GTU Berkeley.
 She is technology smart and up to date with current thinking and approaches to teaching.
 Students find her compassionate and approachable for guidance.
 See this page.